softwaresaved/recipy-test/Deployment.md

 * nifti1.Nifti1Image.from_filename, nifti2.Nifti2Image.from_filename, freesurfer.mghformat.MGHImage.from_filename, spm99analyze.Spm99AnalyzeImage.from_filename, minc1.Minc1Image.from_filename, minc2.Minc2Image.from_filename, analyze.AnalyzeImage.from_filename, parrec.PARRECImage.from_filename, spm2analyze.Spm2AnalyzeImage.from_filename
 * nifti1.Nifti1Image.to_filename, nifti2.Nifti2Image.to_filename, freesurfer.mghformat.MGHImage.to_filename, spm99analyze.Spm99AnalyzeImage.to_filename, minc1.Minc1Image.to_filename, minc2.Minc2Image.to_filename, analyze.AnalyzeImage.to_filename, parrec.PARRECImage.to_filename, spm2analyze.Spm2AnalyzeImage.to_filename

+**Suggestion** `recipy gui` at http://127.0.0.1:9000/patched_modules shows the packages, input and output functions logged by the current version.
+These are queried by `recipyGui/views.py` from the recipy database, from within its `patches` table.
+This table is populated when the `recipy` package is first used (via `__init.py__` and `PatchWarnings.py`, `PatchBaseScientific.py`, `PatchScientific.py`).
+Write a script that runs comparable commands to create a MarkDown page of the patched packages that can then form part of the user documentation.
+Users would be able to see a list of the patched packages and functions, without having to install recipy and run `recipy gui`.

 **TODO** Ask where Pillow and scikit-image are.
 Add Suggestion that this be clarified on README.md.

 **TODO** Ask what bs4 and lxml.etree are.
 Add Suggestion that this be added to README.md.

 **TODO** Write and run one sample script for more package/function recipy can log (look at the recipy source code) These can form basis of test scripts.